moctarjallo/IDS-deepLearning/README.md

 USAGE:

- A convenient command line interface is coming soon..

-But for a quick run now, run:

-    python kddcup/main.py
+Create an alias for more convenience:

+    alias kddcup="python kddcup/main.py"

+Now run:

+    kddcup train    # to train a model kddcup test     # to test a model  (not yet implemented) kddcup predict  # to classify a packet (not yet implemented)

 For now you can play around by importing objects and calling their methods

-You can modify the config.json file to achieve intended results
+You can modify the config.json file to change some parameters of training and testing

     config.json